harshvsri/videovault-api/README.md

 # VideoVault-Server

-Backend API for the VideoVault platform, a dynamic video sharing and streaming platform inspired by YouTube.
-It handles video uploads, user authentication, comments, likes, and search functionality.
+Backend API for the VideoVault platform, a dynamic video sharing and streaming platform.

 ## Contribution Guide